 Arkansas Trombone Workshop

 The Arkansas Trombone Workshop aims to celebrate everything trombone with workshops, master classes, performances, demonstrations and a high school solo competition.
-Featured performances will be held by the RAZORBONES, Dr. Cory Mixdorf (U of A trombone professor), and our guest artist.
-This year's guest artist is Los Angeles-based studio trombonist Alex Iles.
+Featured performances will be held by the RAZORBONES, Dr. Cory Mixdorf (U of A trombone professor), and our guest artist Gordon Wolfe (Toronto Symphony Orchestra).

 - Audience: The event is geared for anyone who loves the trombone, but primarily high school students, students from other colleges and adults who wish to learn more about the trombone.
 The solo competition, however is open only to current juniors and seniors in high school who wish to be a music major in college.

 - Times: (current times are approximate): 12:00pm - 8:30pm, see below for full schedule of events.

 - Location: Hillside Auditorium and the Faulkner Performing Arts Center (FPAC)

 Free parking is readily available in the parking structure on Stadium Drive, just south of the FPAC.

 - Fee: $25 for early registration, before February 8.